Jorge Segura (footballer)

-Jorge Andrés Segura Portocarrero (born 18 January 1997) is a Colombian professional footballer who plays as a center back and is a free agent.
+Jorge Andrés Segura Portocarrero (born 18 January 1997) is a Colombian professional footballer who plays as a center back for FC Zürich.

 Club career

 In March 2017, it was confirmed that Segura would be joining Watford from that summer.
 In September 2020, after loan spells to Spain and Mexico, Segura returned to Colombia on loan, joining Atlético Nacional on loan until June 2021.
 In 2023, his contract with Watford was terminated.

+In March 2023, Segura signed for Bulgarian First League club Lokomotiv Plovdiv on a two-and-a-half-year deal.

+Seguar joined FC Zürich in August 2025.